treehouse-projects/5-skills-for-backend-developers/README.md

 This Git repository holds the code from the Treehouse __5 Skills to Learn to Become a Backend Web Developer__ blog post.
+Clone the repository, or download and unzip it to a directory.
 You'll need Python installed to run this code.

-To set up a Sqlite3 database in the current directory, go to your system console or terminal and run:
+To set up a Sqlite3 database, go to your system console or terminal, and change to the directory where you saved this project.
+Run this command:

 ``` shell
 python setup.py